Updated March 18, 2026

 Info

-Since Brexit, non-UK visitors can no longer claim VAT refunds on purchases made in the UK.
-The Tax Free Shopping scheme was abolished in January 2021.
-This affects shopping tourists significantly.
+Since Brexit in January 2021, non-UK visitors can no longer claim VAT refunds on purchases made in the UK.
+The Tax Free Shopping scheme was abolished entirely.
+This significantly affects shopping tourists — you pay the full 20% VAT with no way to reclaim it when leaving the country.

 How to avoid

 Factor in the full price including 20% VAT when shopping.
-There is no way to reclaim VAT as a tourist.
+There is no way to reclaim VAT as a tourist in the UK anymore.
+Compare prices with duty-free options at the airport.

 Behavior